Leaderboard

 5 points

-Guys, few more pics, this time of an exercise, the name of which escapes me but we had 'sim fix' which was some sort of laser quest stuff and the exercise was to determine if we would buy Challenger or M1 Abraham.
+2. Guys, few more pics, this time of an exercise, the name of which escapes me but we had 'sim fix' which was some sort of laser quest stuff and the exercise was to determine if we would buy Challenger or M1 Abraham.
 At the time we believed it but it was apparently a forgone conclusion due to the collapse of the Shah of Iran's power base.
-It happened down by Wolfenbüttel South of Hannover.5 points
+It happened down by Wolfenbüttel South of Hannover.

 5 points